not go gentle into that good night,

 came down to Suffolk at a particular point in time.
 We are currently

-searching for the exact ancestor who got on his horse and travelled from
+searching for the exact ancestor who travelled from

 the north to East Anglia.
 We are getting closer to that goal and that